CodeWithJV/holochain-challenge-1/README.md

 #### 3. Save `App.svelte`, and head back into one of the agent windows.
 You should see the text field displayed

 Notice how we didn't need to completely restart the app this time?
-You only need to restart your app when you change rust code, the front end will use hot reloading to stayu up to date.
+You only need to restart your app when you change rust code, the front end will use hot reloading to stay up to date.

 #### 4. We are going to need to add a button which triggers the retrieval of a joke from the DHT, and then displays it for the user.
 To do this, we will use the UI component `JokeDetail`, as well as another piece of state to manage its visibility.